snyk/actions/README.md

   SNYK_TOKEN: ${{ secrets.SNYK_TOKEN }}
 ```

-Every Snyk account has this token, and you can find it in one of two ways:
+Every Snyk account has this token.
+Once you [create an account](https://snyk.co/SignUpGH) you can find it in one of two ways:
 1. If you're using the [Snyk CLI](https://support.snyk.io/hc/en-us/articles/360003812458-Getting-started-with-the-CLI) you can retrieve it by running `snyk config get api`.
 2. In the UI, go to your Snyk account's [settings page](https://app.snyk.io/account) and retrieve the API token, as shown in the following [Revoking and regenerating Snyk API tokens](https://support.snyk.io/hc/en-us/articles/360004008278-Revoking-and-regenerating-Snyk-API-tokens).